dw-jet/dw-jet/README.md

 ### Hi there 👋

+I'm a writer, developer, graduate student at SNHU, and *nix enthusiast.

+Breaking out of my OOP comfort zone by learning Elm and Lisp.
+Bring on those ((()))!
 <!--
 **dw-jet/dw-jet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.